conan-io/docs/reference/binary_model/extending.rst

 There is also the possibility to define ``user.xxxx:conf=value`` for user-defined configuration, that in the same spirit as core and tools built-in configurations, do not affect the ``package_id`` of binaries.

-But there might be some special situations in which is really desired that some ``conf`` defines different ``package_ids``, creating different package binaries.
+But there might be some special situations in which it is really desired that some ``conf`` defines different ``package_ids``, creating different package binaries.
 It is possible to do this in two different places:

 - Locally, in recipeps ``package_id`` method, via the ``self.info.conf`` attribute: